Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Mathematical Preliminaries

-This scaling transformation can represent all positive symmetric contraction matrices on $\Real^{d^2-1}$ since the positive symmetric contraction matrix can be obviously diagonalised with positive entries on such diagonal matrix.
+All positive symmetric contraction matrices on $\Real^{d^2-1}$ have corresponding scaling transformations, since they are diagonalisable to have positive diagonal entries.

-Contrary to the unitary type, this map does not preserve the purity because the matrix on real vector representation does not preserve Euclidean norm, while it still preserves the trace of any density operator.
-Since it does not maintain the purity of the state, it can be interpreted that the map corresponds to a irreversible change in quantum dynamics.
-The characteristics of the scaling map together with that of unitary type will be used in the analysis of quantum dynamical map in the next section.
+Contrary to $\U$, the $\pos$ map does not preserve the purity $\Tr{\rho^2}$ because the matrix on a real vector representation does not preserve the Euclidean norm, but it still preserves the trace of any density operator.
+As such, it can be interpreted as an irreversible process in quantum dynamics.
+The characteristics of $\U$ and $\pos$ together will be employed in the analysis of quantum dynamical maps in subsequent sections.